 This charming city was once the wealthiest in Latin America; a staging post for the shipment of looted gold.
 The architecture reflects this one-time prosperity; huge wooden doors open onto shady patios, once home to aristocrats.
 Efforts are now being made to restore the city's splendour, and newly promoted tourism has been a trigger for the establishment of many new bars and restaurants, as well as a pleasant pedestrian promenade.

 A tour with a local guide introduces you to some of the city's finest colonial buildings and churches.
-And there is an included excursion to Las Isletas, a 365- island archipelago, formed 20,000 years ago when the Mombacho volcano erupted, hurling its top half into Lake Nicaragua in giant masses of rock, ash and lava.
+There is also an included excursion to Las Isletas, a 365 island archipelago, formed 20,000 years ago when the Mombacho volcano erupted, hurling its top half into Lake Nicaragua in giant masses of rock, ash and lava.
 Today Las Isletas is a haven for birdlife, and the site of luxurious getaway homes for wealthy Nicaraguans.
 Choose a spot here before dusk and watch the sun set over the mainland.

 Today there is an excursion to the Masaya National Park.
 Spend the day exploring its volcanic crater lakes, the old hilltop fort of Coyotepe, and the active crater of Masaya, as well as the eponymous town.
 Here you can wander around the handicraft market, and maybe pick up one of the handmade hammocks for which the town is renowned.

-Today you journey to León, past the capital city of Managua, skirting the lake of the same name as you drive.
+Today you journey to León (2-3 hours), past the capital city of Managua, skirting the lake of the same name.
 You then head northwards, past the foothills of the Momotombo Volcano, to León, another of Nicaragua's restored colonial cities.
 Here time is best spent wandering through the streets and around the shady plazas and ornate churches that make up the town centre.

 Even during colonial times León had a strong liberal tradition (as opposed to the conservatism that characterised Granada), and it has remained the country's radical and intellectual centre, with a thriving university population.
 The Sandinista link is still visible today with a few large murals and revolutionary graffiti plastered over some of the town's white adobe walls.